/

 2. New York City, New York

-New York City is host to multiple top-tier universities and colleges, providing students with a dynamic and culturally rich learning environment.
+New York City is home to multiple top-tier universities and colleges, offering students a dynamic and culturally rich learning environment.
 The city’s dynamic atmosphere and cultural diversity make it a desirable place to study.
 The City University of New York (CUNY) system offers a wide range of higher education opportunities.

 Top UniversitiesAvailable CoursesAverage Monthly Expense